On-Demand Webinars with CERPs!

 Toward greater understanding of sensory-perceptual-motor learning in the acquisition of infant breastfeeding skills, this intensive presentation integrates precepts from the fields of breastfeeding science and the cognitive sciences, with emphasis on kinesiology - the study of human movement, motor learning, and motor control.
 Utilizing these integrated precepts, prioritized clinical interventions are discussed in regard to observable skill decay for infant breastfeeding skills that often follows the use of an artificial nipple.
 Research opportunities are also discussed in regard to motor skill acquisition for infant breastfeeding skills.

-Speaker bio: Debra Swank, RN BSN IBCLC is a registered nurse and International Board Certified Lactation Consultant (IBCLC) who specializes in maternal-child health care specific to breastfeeding and human lactation.
-Ms. Swank began her RN career in 1984 serving infants, children, and young adults with genetic and other chronic health problems.
-An IBCLC since 1998, she has provided lactation care in inpatient and outpatient settings in both rural and urban areas, serving well over 15,000 nursing families from many walks of life.
+About the Speaker Debra Swank, RN BSN IBCLC is the Owner and Program Director of More Than Reflexes Education, a Registered Nurse, and International Board Certified Lactation Consultant (IBCLC) who specializes in maternal-child health and infant feeding, with a focus on breastfeeding and human lactation.
+Ms. Swank began her RN career serving infants, children, and young adults with genetic and other chronic health problems.
+An IBCLC since 1998, she has provided infant feeding and lactation care in inpatient and outpatient settings in both rural and urban areas, serving well over 15,000 families from many walks of life.
 Ms. Swank’s current professional focus is the integration of the cognitive sciences toward greater understanding of learning within the context of the primitive survival reflexes, with emphasis on skill acquisition (motor learning toward motor control), skill decay or motor forgetting, and relearning infant breastfeeding skills.
+In addition to her professional interests in sensory-perceptual-motor learning for the acquisition of infant breastfeeding skills, Ms. Swank is also interested in Edward Z. Tronick’s Mutual Regulation Model (MRM).

 Conflict of interest statement: The speaker declares no current or potential conflicts of interest.